davejonesbkk/Youtube_Stats/README.md

 Go to <a href="https://console.developers.google.com">Google Develope Console</a> using any Google account.

-In the top right of the screen click 'Select project' then 'New project', give it any name then hit 'Create'
+In the top right of the screen click <i>'Select project'</i> then 'New project', give it any name then hit 'Create'

 When you are in the Dashboard of your project click ' + Enable APIs and Services ' search for 'YouTube Data API v3' click its icon and then the 'Enable' button.